asimwe1/rust_chatapp/site/guide/01-upgrading-from-0.4.md

   * [Ad-Hoc validation.](../requests#ad-hoc-validation)

-Additionally, the [`FromForm` derive] has been substantially improved so that nearly all custom implementations of `FromForm` or (the now defunct) `FromFormValue` can be derived.
+Additionally, the [`FromForm` derive] has been substantially improved so that nearly all custom implementations of `FromForm` or [`FromFormField`], which replaces `FromFormValue` from v0.4, can be derived.
 Altogether, this means that any external crate dependency for form handling and most custom `FromForm` or `FromFormValue` implementations are unnecessary and should be removed.

+[`FromFormField`]: @api/rocket/form/trait.FromFormField.html

 ### Multipart